What is BODMAS: Explained For Primary School (With Practice Questions)

 BODMAS examples

-Below are some examples of BODMAS questions and answers children might see in schools.
-We’ve given you the right answer and at least one different answer to show you where children might go wrong.
+Below are some examples of BODMAS questions and answers children might see in real life in schools.
+We’ve given you the right answer and at least one different answer to show you where children might make a mistake or work through BODMAS in the wrong order.

 Question 1: 6 + 2 x 7